 Different contract assertions can have different semantics, even in the same function.
 The same contract assertion may even have different semantics for different evaluations.
-Chains of consecutive evaluations of contract assertions may have individual contract assertions repeated any number of times (with certain restrictions and limitations; see Section 3.5.9) and may involve evaluating the same contract assertion with different evaluation semantics.
+Further, as described in Section 3.5.7, within a sequence of consecutive contract assertions (which may consist of a single contract assertion), individual contract assertions may be repeated any number of times and may involve evaluating the same contract assertion with different evaluation semantics.